-Rhode Island may be the smallest state, but it is packed with plenty of things to do and see, whether you have 3 days or a full week to visit.
+Rhode Island may be the smallest state, but it is packed with plenty of family friendly things to do and see, whether you have 3 days or a full week to visit.
 It’s an easy to navigate state, to put it in perspective; it is only about 48 miles from long and 37 miles wide!
 All Rhode Islanders actually live within 30 minutes of the ocean, no matter which direction.
 It has 400 miles of beautiful coastline due to the stretch of the Narragansett Bay!

+Rhode Island is a beautiful place to stay.
 While exploring the beautiful Ocean State, you will find that you will eventually be driving through neighboring states without even knowing it!
 You will not run out of picturesque scenic drives, beaches, lighthouses and historic mansions in the 1,214 square mile state.
 Check out our list below of 18 fun things to do in Rhode Island with kids.

 18 Fun Things to do in Rhode Island with Kids